ftsrg/ingraph/ire/README.md

 Go to the Bintray [Maven repository site](https://bintray.com/ftsrg/maven) and click **Publish**.

+## Use cases

+[ingraph](https://github.com/FTSRG/ingraph), an incremental graph query engine (based on the openCypher query language) uses ire as its computation engine.

 ## License

 All code in this repository is available under the [Eclipse Public License v1.0](http://www.eclipse.org/legal/epl-v10.html).
 The project was supported by the MONDO EU FP7 (EU ICT-611125) project and is currently developed by the MTA-BME Lendület Research Group on Cyber-Physical Systems.